 - QR codes on direct mail pieces can also help marketers gain useful information from their campaigns.
 The scans can tell you which offers are working best and which geographical areas are responding the most.
 This knowledge which helps to refine your next campaign.

-For QR codes to continue to be successful, however, it is incumbent on marketers to create a great experience and give their target audience guidelines on the proper usage.
+For QR codes to continue to be successful, however, it is incumbent on marketers to create a great experience and give their target audience guidelines on the proper usage of QR code campaigns.
 Easy-to-understand directions can go a long way to increase the number of participants in the campaign and conversions.
 And it is equally important that if you are going to move your customers to download the QR code app, scan your code, and deliver them to a URL, then the offer needs to be worth their time.
 Delivering true value will be rewarded with increased web traffic and conversions.

-If you would like to learn more how QR codes can help you with your next campaign, contact a marketing professional at NextPage here, or call 1-800-660-0108.
+If you would like to learn more how QR codes can help you with your QR marketing campaigns, contact a marketing professional at NextPage here, or call 1-800-660-0108.
 And if you would like to read more about how PURLs and QR codes can be incorporated into a direct mail campaign, download our free ebook, “The NextPage Guide to Direct Mail Success” here.